Hanover, New Hampshire: Government

 In the New Hampshire Senate, Hanover is included in the 5th District and is represented by Democrat Suzanne Prentiss.
 On the New Hampshire Executive Council, Hanover is in the 1st District and is represented by Republican Joseph Kenney.
-In the United States House of Representatives, Hanover is a part of New Hampshire's 2nd congressional district and is currently represented by Democrat Ann McLane Kuster.
+In the United States House of Representatives, Hanover is a part of New Hampshire's 2nd congressional district and is currently represented by Democrat Maggie Goodlander.